-- 1. To receive the Audited Financial Statements for the financial year ended 31 May 2022 together with (Please refer to the Reports of the Directors and Auditors thereon. - 2.
-To approve the payment of Directors' fees of RM323,000 to Directors of the Company and its subsidiaries for the financial year ended 31 May 2022. - To approve the payment of benefits other than Directors' fees of up to RM21,000 to the Directors of 3. the Company from 20 October 2022 until the next Annual General Meeting of the Company. - To re-elect Guan Shaw Yin, a Director retiring pursuant to Clauses 140 and 154 of the Company's 4.
-Constitution and who, being eligible offers himself for re-election. - To re-elect Guan Shaw Kee, a Director retiring pursuant to Clauses 140 and 154 of the Company's 5.
-Constitution and who, being eligible offers himself for re-election. - To re-appoint Messrs Grant Thornton Malaysia PLT as Auditors of the Company for the ensuing year 6. and to authorise the Directors to fix the Auditors' remuneration.
+1. To receive the Audited Financial Statements for the financial year ended 31 May 2023 together with (Please refer to the Reports of the Directors and Auditors thereon.
+Note 3)

+- 2. To approve the payment of Directors' fees of RM323,000 to Directors of the Company and its subsidiaries for the financial year ended 31 May 2023. - 3.
+To approve the payment of benefits other than Directors' fees of up to RM21,000 to the Directors of the Company from 8 November 2023 until the next Annual General Meeting of the Company. - 4.
+To re-elect Mr. Guan Kok Beng, a Director retiring pursuant to Clause 140 of the Company's Constitution and who, being eligible offers himself for re-election. - 5.
+To re-elect Ms. Ch'ng Lay Hoon, a Director retiring pursuant to Clause 140 of the Company's Constitution and who, being eligible offers herself for re-election. - 6.
+To re-elect Mr. Ting Hon Sum, a Director retiring pursuant to Clause 145 of the Company's Constitution and who, being eligible offers himself for re-election. - 7.
+To re-appoint Messrs Grant Thornton Malaysia PLT as Auditors of the Company for the ensuing year and to authorise the Directors to fix the Auditors' remuneration.